 \subsection{Ink formulation}

-As the basis for the mechanochromic polymer inks formulated in this study, commercially available polyurethanes (PUs) of different hardness, namely soft35A12P (shore hardness 35A) and IrogranA80P (shore hardness 80A) were provided by BASF and Huntsmann, respectively.
+As the basis for the mechanochromic polymer inks formulated in this study, commercially available polyurethanes (PUs) of different hardness, namely ``soft" PU (PU-S, shore hardness 35A) and ``hard" PU (PU-H, shore hardness 80A) were provided by BASF and Huntsmann, respectively.
 1,4-Dioxane solvent (also referred to as dioxane; 99\%+ purity) was purchased from Acros Organics.
 The solvents 1-methyl-2-pyrrolidinone (NMP; 99\%) and 2-butoxyethyl acetate (BCA; 99\%) were purchased from Sigma Aldrich.
 The telechelic oligo(\textit{p}-phenylene-vinylene) (tOPV) mechanochromic additive used in the final ink formulations was prepared as previously reported, omitting the final purification step \cite{Calvino2019}.
 Hence, a greater amount of tOPV was used for the ink formulations (\textit{i.e.,} 5 wt\% vs. polymer) in comparison to previous studies (\textit{i.e.,} 0.2–1 wt\% vs. polymer) to ensure sufficient assembly of difunctional tOPV in the printed samples.

 Chemical compatibility tests were performed between the candidate solvents and the printheads following the manufacturer’s instructions.
 To carry out these tests, nine different parts of the printhead were weighed, immersed individually in 30 mL of the solvent being tested in amber glass bottles, and placed in an oven at 60~$^{\circ}$C for six weeks.
 At two-week intervals, the parts were cleaned by immersion first in \textit{n}-butyl lactate (99\%, ThermoScientific) and then in propan-2-ol (99\%, Thommen-Furler AG).
 After evaporation of the cleaning solvents, the parts were re-weighed and were again immersed in the test solvent at 60~$^{\circ}$C. The data was sent back to the manufacturer, who analyzed the changes in weight of each piece to assess compatibility between the solvent and the printhead.